Last Updated on March 19, 2024 by Sarah Wilson

 Buses, Trams and Funiculars:

-You can use your Viva Viagem card on all buses, trams and funiculars that are operated by Carris.
+You can use your Navegante Card (formerly Viva Viagem) on all buses, trams and funiculars that are operated by Carris.
 This includes the famous historical Tram 28 and the somewhat more modern Tram 15 to Belem.
 Plus you can use the card for Lisbon’s three funiculars and the famous Elevador de Santa Justa Lift.

 Note: You can not use your card on the Aerobus or tourist buses such as the hop-on-hop-off buses.